Celebration to be held at South United Methodist Church

 The Pack celebrates

 First we gather for a breakfast.
-The boys make table settings in their Den Meetings that corresponds to the years theme and all the parents pitch in to create a wonderful meal.
+The scouts make table settings in their Den Meetings that corresponds to the years theme and all the parents pitch in to create a wonderful meal.

 The Pack provides the food and decorations.
 Volunteers are always needed to help cook and decorate.
-The boys help serve.
+The scouts help serve.
 This is a “Class A” full uniform event.

 Next we honor the Webelos II Scouts with the highest award in Cub Scouting... the Arrow of Light.
 This is a special and meaningful ceremony for both the Scout and his parents.
 The Arrow of Light is the only Cub Scout award that a Scout can wear on the Boy Scout uniform.